d6lts/diff/readme.txt

 DESCRIPTION
 ----------------
-This module adds a tab for sufficiently permissioned users.
-The tab shows all revisions like standard Drupal but it also allows pretty viewing of all added/changed/deleted words between revisions.
+This module adds a 'diff' tab for sufficiently permissioned users.
+The tab shows all revisions similar standard Drupal but it also provides pretty viewing of all added/changed/deleted words between revisions.

 INSTALL
 ----------------